reaylabs/RLArduinoAnalog/README.md

 # RLArduinoAnalog
 Set of classes that add calibration, averaging, and code<->voltage functionality to the internal ADC and DAC.
+Also includes a driver for the TMP36 temperature sensor using the internal ADC.

 To install this library, download the latest released .zip file and move the decompressed folder to Documents/Arduino/libraries/.